EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 ![](Images/Step6.1%20-%20endpoint.py%20producing%20JSON%20output.JPG)

 ## Step 7: Create and Publish a Pipeline
 In this step, I created an ML pipeline, published it and consumed the REST endpoint to interact with the pipeline via POST request.
-This step is important because it allows us to rerun the whole pipeline.
+By the end of the step, we will be able to rerun the whole pipeline.

 Step 7.1 A Pipline is Created
 ![](Images/Step7.1%20-%20pipeline%20created.JPG)